-Some patients receive contrast (X-ray dye) to help details show more clearly in the X-ray images.
-If you have ever had an allergy or bad reaction to contrast, call our Interventional Radiology Nurse Coordinator (see numbers on the last page).
-You may need to take medicine for this allergy before the procedure.
+If you have ever had an allergy or bad reaction to contrast (X-ray dye), please call our Interventional Radiology Nurse Coordinator (see numbers on the last page).
+You may need medicine for this allergy before the procedure.

 Medicine to Protect Your Kidneys